gxite/pcn-acam/README.md

 ## Environment Setup

 1. This project uses [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for package management.
 The required python packages for GPU implementation can be found in [acam-3.6-gpu.yml](/_env_setup/acam-3.6-gpu.yml).
-This

 2. CUDA Version 10.0.130 and CUDNN 7.6.3 has been tested to work. *Note!
 Do not install the nvidia driver that comes with the runfile installer.
 Use the latest graphics driver that nvidia provides.